-Why is the VMware Foundation at VMware’s R&D Innovation Off-site (RADIO)?
-This is a fair question.
-Many people would place a corporate foundation at the other end of the spectrum of technology innovation.
+Many people would place a corporate philanthropy foundation at the other end of the spectrum of technology innovation.
 But at VMware, things are different.

 “From the VMware Foundation’s inception, we have been and continue to be innovators.
 Our Citizen Philanthropy approach disrupts the status quo of traditional corporate giving,” says Jessamine Chin, VMware Foundation Program Director.
 “Through the Foundation’s platform, VMware people direct the company’s philanthropic assets and amplify their own contributions of time, talent and resources to the causes that matter most to them.”

-RADIO is a forum for groups within VMware to work together, across products and functions, to create what’s next.
-VMware’s CTO, Ray O’Farrell, speaks about innovation as not only being about the “what” – creating products – but also about the “how” – identifying new and creative ways to approach problem solving.
+VMware CTO Ray O’Farrell speaks about innovation as not only being about the “what”—creating products—but also about the “how”—identifying new and creative ways to approach problem solving.

 Play for Pi

-Play is critical to invention and innovation; the Foundation calls it, “curiosity-driven research.”
-At RADIO 2015, the VMware Foundation invited attendees to inspire future inventors through Play for Pi.
+Play is critical to invention and innovation.
+VMware’s foundation calls it “curiosity-driven research.”
+The VMware Foundation invited employees to inspire future inventors through Play for Pi.
 Inspired by the Einstellung effect, Play for Pi brings people back to the beginner’s mindset, giving people fresh experiences to see things in new ways.

 Engineer for Good

-Throughout RADIO 2016, attendees learned about ways they can Engineer for Good, such as the VMware Foundation’s Kernel & Cache program.
-Systems Engineer Patrick Kremer is currently bringing VMware’s software-defined datacenter vision to a low-income school district in Illinois via his Kernel & Cache project.
+VMware employees learn about ways they can Engineer for Good, such as the VMware Foundation’s Kernel & Cache program.
+Systems Engineer Patrick Kremer brought VMware’s software-defined data center vision to a low-income school district in Illinois via his Kernel & Cache project.
 An experiment in a larger implementation, Patrick’s project is also serving as the design for his VCDX certification attempt.

 As groups of VMware people work together to implement full lifecycle solutions with each nonprofit, Kernel & Cache teams gain a broader perspective on their day-to-day VMware work.
 As Patrick noted, “While each of us has a deep lens into our work products, we don’t always have the wider lens of the full product ecosystem: production, installation, or interoperability.”
 Kernel & Cache projects help bridge business units within VMware, giving fresh perspectives on old problems.

 The time and talent that VMware people contribute to our communities through Service Learning is one of VMware’s biggest social investments.
-Each VMware person receives 40 paid hours per year to serve with their nonprofits of choice.
+Each VMware employee receives 40 paid hours per year to serve with their nonprofits of choice.
 Imagine the possibilities of combining that Service Learning with our intellectual and technological capital to optimize the effectiveness of nonprofits in our communities.
-And imagine how many different ways it can be done.
+And imagine how many different ways it can be done to empower corporate philanthropy that changes the world.